tututanchao/tututanchao.github.io/_pages/includes/pub.md

 - **2017 - 2018**, Research on the incremental adaptive manifold learning algorithm for big data flow, the open project foundation of Shanghai Key Laboratory of Intelligent Information Processing, Fudan University
 - **2015 - 2017**, Incremental Semi-supervised Learning Algorithms for Big Data Stream, Natural Science Research of Jiangsu Higher Education Institutions

-## 🎖 Research Experience:
-- 2025.07 – Present: Full Professor, School of Computer and Electronic Information/School of Artificial Intelligence, Nanjing Normal University
-- 2019.09 - 2020.08: CSC-sponsored Academic Visitor, School of Electronic and Computer Science, University of Southampton
-- 2018.07 – 2025.06: Associate Professor,	School of Computer and Electronic Information/School of Artificial Intelligence, Nanjing Normal University
-- 2016.11 - 2020.11: Postdoctoral researcher, School of Computer Science and Engineering, Southeast University
-- 2014.12 – 2018.06: Lecturer,	School of Computer Science and Technology, Nanjing Normal University

-## 🎖 Academic Title:
-- Member of the Artificial Intelligence & Pattern Recognition Committee of China Computer Federation
-- Member of the Big Visual Data Committee of China Society of Image and Graphics(CSIG-BVD)
-- Member of the China Computer Federation
-- Member of the Jiangsu Assocation of Artificial Intelligence
-- PRICAI 2018 session chair
-- PC Member of the International Conference on Advanced Cloud and Big Data